commercialhaskell/stack/doc/GUIDE.md

 * implicit sharing of system packages between projects, so you don't have more copies on-disk than you need to.

+When using the Nix integration, Stack downloads and builds Haskell dependencies as usual, but resorts on Nix to provide non-Haskell dependencies that exist in the Nixpkgs.

 Both Docker and Nix are methods to *isolate* builds and thereby make them more reproducible.
 They just differ in the means of achieving this isolation.
 Nix provides slightly weaker isolation guarantees than